 - 2 tsp (11g) salt

 *For the best results, use a lively sourdough starter.
-You can buy one here or follow our Chief Baker, Martha Levie method to grow your own.
-A properly active starter will double in 4–8 hours and float in water.
-(If time is a major constraint, 1 tablespoon of dry active yeast dissolved in ¼ cup [60ml] of warm water can be used as a quicker alternative.)
+You can buy one here or follow Abigail’s Oven Chief Baker, Martha Levie’s, method to grow your own.
+A properly active starter will double in 4 to 8 hours and float in water.
+(If time is a constraint, one tablespoon of dry active yeast dissolved in ¼ cup [60ml] of warm water can be used as a quicker alternative.)

 †No bread flour on hand?
 Substitute it with ½ cup (63g) additional unbleached, all-purpose flour.
 No other recipe adjustments needed.